ARM-Development/comble-mip/README.md

 Two files are provided in the DEPHY format, suitable for application to both LES and SCM models: (1) initial and boundary conditions, and (2) surface skin temperature time series.

-## Examples of Conversion from DEPHY Format to Input Formats Required by Specific LES and SCM Models
+## Input Conversion Examples

-Examples scripts to convert the DEPHY input format to ASCII or other netCDF formats needed to drive specific models.
+Example scripts to convert the DEPHY standard format to ASCII or other netCDF formats needed to drive specific models.

-## Examples of Conversion from Specific LES and SCM Model Output Formats back to DEPHY Format
+## Output Conversion Examples

-Examples scripts to convert model results back to DEPHY standard format prior to submission.
+Example scripts to convert specific model results back to the DEPHY standard format prior to submission.

 ## Visualization Tools